Chinese shamanism: Early history

 The Chinese religion from the Shang dynasty onwards developed around ancestral worship.
 The main gods from this period are not forces of nature in the Sumerian way, but deified virtuous men.
 The ancestors of the emperors were called di (帝), and the greatest of them was called Shangdi (上帝, "the Highest Lord").
 He is identified with the dragon (Kui 夔), symbol of the universal power (qi).

 Cosmic powers dominate nature: the Sun, the Moon, stars, winds and clouds were considered informed by divine energies.
 The earth god is She (社) or Tu (土).
 The Shang period had two methods to enter in contact with divine ancestors: the first is the numinous-mystical wu (巫) practice, involving dances and trances; and the second is the method of the oracle bones, a rational way.

 The Zhou dynasty, succeeding the Shang, was more rooted in an agricultural worldview.
 They opposed the ancestor-gods of the Shang, and gods of nature became dominant.
 The utmost power in this period was named Tian (天, "heaven").
 With Di (地, "earth") he forms the whole cosmos in a complementary duality.

+The Chu kingdom (c.
+1030 BC – 223 BC) of the Spring and Autumn period was particularly fond of wuist practices and rituals.
+This is reflected in their poetry, calligraphy, artworks and lacquerware, which often portrayed ethereal and mythological elements that are not otherwise found in the relics of other contemporary states.